 Graduate Fellows Program

 CCTL Graduate Fellows are PhD students with a demonstrated commitment to teaching and interest in how people learn.
 Selected from across all divisions, disciplines, and schools via a competitive application process, Fellows develop programs and resources to address the needs and concerns of graduate students serving in teaching positions (e.g., TAs, Lecturers) in their fields.
-Other responsibilities include helping to facilitate the annual Teaching@UChicago orientation, developing and facilitating the Fundamentals of Teaching Series, serving as Teaching Mentors for CCTE 50000: Course Design and College Teaching, and leading discussions on pedagogical topics of interest at Fellows meetings.
+Other responsibilities include helping to facilitate the annual Teaching@UChicago orientation, developing and facilitating the Fundamentals of Teaching Series, serving as Teaching Mentors for CCTE 50000: Course Design and College Teaching and CCTE 50300: Scholarly Approaches to Teaching and Learning in Higher Ed, and leading discussions on pedagogical topics of interest at Fellows meetings.
 The CCTL Graduate Fellows Program offers a unique opportunity to reflect on teaching with a community of peers and gain valuable experience in higher education administration, workshop facilitation, program development, and collaboration with colleagues from different disciplines and programs across campus.

 Eligibility